RichardFelix999/Custom-Google-Translation-Model/README.md

 ### Set up
 1- Create project in Google Cloud

-2- Activar y configurar el servicio AutoML Translation en el proyecto creado en el punto anterior.
-Seguir el manual de Google https://cloud.google.com/translate/automl/docs/before-you-begin
+2- Activate and configure the AutoML Translation service in the project created in the previous step.
+Follow the Google manual https://cloud.google.com/translate/automl/docs/before-you-begin
 Activate and setup the service AutoML Translation in the project.
 Use this manual from Google https://cloud.google.com/translate/automl/docs/before-you-begin
 >It is not required to create the bucket because it is created automatically by Magnolia